Parfy/parfy.github.io/_posts/projects/2019-04-01-audioanalysis.md

     url: "/assets/images/projects/audioanalysis/AudioWaveYellow.png"
     alt: "Audio analysis with python and p5js"
 ---
-<p>The project analyses a music track to extract features such as beats and pitch.
-The output from the analysis is then visualised live while the track plays.</p>
+<p>The project analyses a music track with python to extract features such as beats and pitch.
+The output from the analysis is then visualised live while the track plays.
+The idea is that a lot of the features of a music track that we recognise as humans can't be detected programmatically in realtime and instead need to be extracted offline.</p>